vlitzke/kitchenflies/Other/Cluster/README.md

 I then chose to print where, when and how long things took, asked the cluster to use conda, provided the directory I have my files/scripts in, the commands you'd like the cluster to do, and then for it to print that the job has finished (if it indeed has! helpful when you have an error to know it did not finish).

 📝 For long jobs, you might want to increase the number of threads/jobs to 16 from 1, and allocate more memory (60 gb instead of 8).

-## File transferring
-To copy a file from your local computer to your scratch folder on the cluster, open your local terminal and type in `scp /PATH/TO/filename.sh userID@cropdiversity.ac.uk:DESTINATION/TO/PATH`, it will prompt your for your key passphrase.
-This takes a few seconds (rsync works as well).